Treatment for heel pain usually involves using a combination of techniques, such as stretches and painkillers, to relieve pain and speed up recovery.

 Extracorporeal shockwave therapy (EST) is a fairly new type of non-invasive treatment.
-Non-invasive means it does not involve making cuts into your body.
+Non-invasive means it doesn't involve making cuts into the body.

-It is claimed that EST works in two ways.
-It is thought to:
+It's claimed that EST works in two ways.
+It's thought to:

 - help stimulate and speed up the healing process

-The National Institute for Health and Clinical Excellence (NICE) has issued guidance about the use of EST for treating plantar fasciitis.
+The National Institute for Health and Care Excellence (NICE) has issued guidance about the use of EST for treating plantar fasciitis.

-NICE states there are no concerns over the safety of EST, but there are uncertainties about how effective the procedure is for treating heel pain.
+NICE states that there are no concerns over the safety of EST, but there are uncertainties about the effectiveness of the procedure for treating heel pain.

-For more information, you can read the NICE guidance about using EST for treating plantar fasciitis (PDF, 52.7kb).
+For more information, you can read the NICE guidance about using EST for treating plantar fasciitis (PDF, 96.4kb).

 Page last reviewed: 16/10/2014